dovecot/documentation/source/developer_manual/design/error_handling.rst

 ``src/lib-storage/mail-error.h`` describes different types of errors and has some other error-related functions and macros.

-Only errors returning "int" can actually return a failure.
+Only functions returning "int" can actually return a failure.

--  Functions that return a pointer will never return failure with NULL.
+-  Functions that return a pointer will never use NULL as a failure.
    Only "find" type of functions can return NULL, which means "not found".
 -  Iterators usually work by the init() returning iterator pointer and next() returning a boolean.
 If there were any errors in either init() or next(), deinit() finally returns a failure.